-Note that the repair itself is not difficult. it is important that you fill the air spring plunger properly.
+Note that the repair itself is not complicated.
+It would be best if you filled the air spring plunger correctly.
 There are a couple of ways to perform this.
-You could either pull down on the air spring plunger as you activate the fill / raise process of the air suspension.
+You could pull down on the air spring plunger as you activate the fill/raise process of the air suspension.
 This is described in detail in this document that you will find here: How Mercedes-Benz dealer fills the air suspension spring (PDF).
-If you accidently damage the air spring bellow covers, you can purchase new ones online without having to replace the whole strut.
+If you accidentally damage the air spring below the covers, you can purchase new ones online without replacing the whole strut.

 Inspect for air leaks.

-Air leaks are difficult to troubleshoot, especially if you use water and soap method.
-You basically will be spraying the lines and the different components with soap and water and look out for air bubbles.
-While it can be done with soap and water, to make this challenging task easier, we recommend using a solution that is designed to help you find air leaks.
-Most of these products cost less than $10 and help you find the air leaks much faster and easier.
+Air leaks are challenging to troubleshoot, mainly if you use water and soap methods.
+You will spray the lines and the different components with soap and water and look out for air bubbles.
+While it can be done with soap and water, to make this challenging task more accessible, we recommend using a solution designed to help you find air leaks.
+Most of these products cost less than $10 and help you find air leaks faster and easier.
 One of our favorite leak detectors is the Hercules Mega Bubble Leak Detector, which sells for less than $10 on Amazon.
-With this leak detector, even if there is a small leak it will show a bubble immediately which you may miss with soap and water mix.
+With this leak detector, even if there is a small leak, it will show a bubble immediately, which you may miss with a soap and water mix.